mjkaufer/BloomJS/readme.md

 ## Usage

+	To use BloomJS in your project, just import the `bloom.min.js` file from the `dist` directory!

 	Constructor: `var bloom = new Bloom(k, m, n, hashFunction)` `k`: amount of hashes, defaults to `Math.max(Math.round(m / n * Math.LN2), 1)`
 		`m`: amount of bits in the array, defaults to `1000`